 Read more about this in our blog Medical error or complication: what is the difference and when is the doctor liable?.

-What does a medical advisor do concretely?
+What does a medical advisor do specifically?

 -